BlackBrad/Asteroids/README.md

 7/7/2015:
 I've added a sprite so what was a square is not represented by an image of a ship.
 The ship now reappears on the top of the screen when the ship moves below canvas height and vice versa

+31/7/2015:
+Got shotcool down working and fixed the bug where the ship woulden't stop at X=0.
+I probably did other stuff that I can't remember as well.